jnweaver/Weekly-Work-Log/README.md

 Too often, a week passes by and I reflact back on it wondering what I actually accomplished.
 This log is my attempt to document where my job takes me on a week-to-week basis.

+## October 13, 2014

+* Migrated eight Wordpress site to new VM and moved them into our Composer-based Wordpress framework
+* Lots of SSL and Shibboleth configuation for the sites migrating VMs this week

 ## October 6, 2014

 * Fixed our broek Jenkins CI build tests for alerts
 * Fixed my longstanding certificate issues in OSX Keychain!
+* Built a vagrant for our Rails Alerts publishing app
+* Research sourcemapping with grunt-less-contrib and Chrome developer tools

 ## September 29, 2014
 * Documented known risks related to new Alerts publishing app